dmbarbour/wikilon/docs/Runtime.md

 **NOTE (May 2017):** I feel I've been tangled in the weeds when re-implementing the runtime for the simplified Awelon language developed circa November 2016.
 It's GC, linking, stowage, and such that are causing much heartache.
-So I'm moving to a Haskell runtime for now, and might move some parts to C (or LLVM?) later.
+So I'm moving to a dynamic runtime for now, and might move some parts to C (or LLVM?) later.

 # Awelon Runtime Design